Capstone-W3/trash_parent_repo/README.md

 After installing Ubuntu 16.04 as discussed in [2](#2-expected-knowldege), continue by following the instructions from each section in this guide

+For the ease of consistency across each install of this project, we will assume that it is being installed directly in the home directory.
+If you are not doing this, you will need to fix the directory of installs whereever an absolute path is given (if you do not know what this means, don't worry and just run as instructed).

 **Setup Instructions Outline**

 1. [Clone This Repository](#clone-this-repository)